awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **NodeAutoScalingGroupMinSize**: Enter the minimum number of nodes that your node Auto Scaling group can scale in to\.
    + **NodeAutoScalingGroupDesiredCapacity**: Enter the desired number of nodes to scale to when your stack is created\.
    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.
    + **NodeInstanceType**: Choose an instance type for your nodes\.
+You can also [view the list](https://github.com/awslabs/amazon-eks-ami/blob/master/amazon-eks-nodegroup.yaml) in the `amazon-eks-nodegroup.yaml` file on GitHub\.
 Before choosing an Arm instance type, make sure to review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami)\.
 **Note**
 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are shown [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.7/pkg/awsutils/vpc_ip_resource_limit.go)\.
 You may need to update your CNI version to take advantage of the latest supported instance types\.
 For more information, see [Amazon VPC CNI plugin for Kubernetes upgrades](cni-upgrades.md)\.
 **Important**
 Some instance types might not be available in all Regions\.
-   + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS optimized Amazon Linux AMI ID for a Kubernetes version\.
+   + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of a recent Amazon EKS optimized Amazon Linux AMI ID for a Kubernetes version\.
+If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace `1.x` with a different [supported version](kubernetes-versions.md)\.
+We recommend specifying the same Kubernetes version as your cluster\.

      If you want to use the Amazon EKS optimized accelerated AMI, then replace `amazon-linux-2` with `amazon-linux-2-gpu`\.
 If you want to use the Amazon EKS optimized Arm AMI, then replace `amazon-linux-2` with `amazon-linux-2-arm64`\.
-If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace `1.x` with a different [supported version](kubernetes-versions.md)\.
-We recommend specifying the same Kubernetes version as your cluster\.
 **Note**
 The Amazon EKS node AMI is based on Amazon Linux 2\.
 You can track security or privacy events for Amazon Linux 2 at the [Amazon Linux Security Center](https://alas.aws.amazon.com/alas2.html) or subscribe to the associated [RSS feed](https://alas.aws.amazon.com/AL2/alas.rss)\.
 Security and privacy events include an overview of the issue, what packages are affected, and how to update your instances to correct the issue\.
    + **NodeImageId**: \(Optional\) If you are using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.